naumanaarif/naumanaarif/README.md

 ### 👋🏼 `Hello, world!`

-This is <strong>Nauman Arif</strong> - a 20 years old self-taught programmer with great passion for problem-solving and design.
+This is <strong>Nauman Arif</strong> - A 20-year-old Computer Science student who loves to build computer programs...

 ### 👨🏽‍💻 `Skills`